 In a crisis or emergency, it is crucial to maintain your strength; both mentally and physically.
-Eating nutritiously is one way of helping you do that.
-However, that may not be possible if you went to the grocery store and found all the shelves empty.
-You need to be prepared for such a situation by storing adequate amounts of emergency food.
+Eating nutritiously can help you do that.
+However, that may not be possible if you go to the grocery store and find all the shelves empty.
+You need to prepare for such a situation by storing adequate amounts of emergency food.

 With the world facing the worst food crisis for at least 50 years, click here for detailed tips on emergency foods shopping.
 In the meantime, let’s look at several options available to you.

-Buying bulk staples: Wheat, corn, and beans are food items you can purchase in bulk quantities, and most have a long shelf life.
-If the worst comes to the worst, your family could survive for months, if not years, on these staples.
+Wheat, corn, and beans are food items you can purchase in bulk quantities, and most have a long shelf life.
+If the worst comes to the worst, your family can survive for months, if not years, on these staples.
 Hard grains like buckwheat, soft white wheat, hard red wheat, and millet can last for 10 to 12 years if stored properly.
 Soft grains like barley, rye, grits, and quinoa can last for nearly eight years if sealed properly with oxygen absorbers.

-Dry milk/dairy products: Dry milk is a handy emergency foodstuff you should have in your arsenal.
-It should be stored in an air-tight container, preferably at 70 degrees Fahrenheit, and can serve you for 12-24 months.
+Dry milk is a handy emergency foodstuff you should have in your arsenal.
+Store it in an air-tight container, preferably at 70 degrees Fahrenheit.
+This way it can serve you for 12-24 months.
 Other dairy products that are good for long-term storage include powdered cheese, canned evaporated milk, and pasteurised cheese spreads.

-Vitamin and mineral supplements: Emergencies may lead to shortages in specific food items, and to compensate for possible vitamin/mineral deficiencies, consider stocking up multivitamin/mineral tablets.
+Emergencies may lead to shortages in specific food items.
+To compensate for possible vitamin/mineral deficiencies, stock up on multivitamin/mineral tablets.
 Be careful about their expiration dates.
 Click here for some more food storage tips.